Quantum fields for unitary representations of Thompson's groups F and T: Renormalised field operators

 \section{Renormalised field operators}

-This section can be skipped upon first reading: here, following the arguments of \cite{osborneContinuumLimitsQuantum2019}, the objective is to interpret the two-point correlation functions as being for some kind of \emph{discretised quantum field operators}.
+In this section, following the arguments of \cite{osborneContinuumLimitsQuantum2019}, the objective is to interpret the two-point correlation functions as being for some kind of \emph{discretised quantum field operators}.
 To do this requires the introduction of a ``field-strength renormalization''.
-This section provides the main motivation for our later definition of the \emph{primary field operators}.
-If you are content to just believe the definition in the next section then you can safely ignore the material here.
+We provide the main motivation for our later definition of the \emph{primary field operators}.
+As this section has mostly motivational character, it can be skipped upon first reading.

 We want to think of the eigenvectors $\mu^\alpha$ of the channel $\mathcal{E}$ as the discretisation of some putative primary field operators on a lattice.
 To this end we define the \emph{discretised field operators on a lattice with spacing $a_m = a^{m}$}, where $a > 0$.
 Thus we introduce a new correspondence between leaves $j\in\{0,1,\ldots, 2^m-1\}$ of the regular binary tree $\mathcal{T}_m$ and points $x_j\in\mathbb{R}$ on the real line: